 The instrumental Music For The Last Couple is a bit of a waste, considering some of the great tracks left off the album but it all ends strongly with the Small Faces-ish Boy About Town and the dense, introspective Scrape Away, which has become one of my favourites from the album in later years.
 Initially, however, it didn't do much for me.
 Ones tastes change over the years.
 The same applies to Set The House Ablaze.

 Now, on to the remastering.
 I have to say it is dreadfully tinny and does the album something of an injustice.
 The 1997 remasters and the one used on the Direction Reaction Creation box set are both much better.
 What is bizarre, however, is that the extra tracks on disc two are remastered to a much higher standard, warmer and bassier.

-Also present on disc two are the quality extras in Liza Radley, the plaintive All Mod Cons-ish No-One In The World, Dreams Of Children and the Beatles cover And Your Bird Can Sing.
+Also present on disc two are the quality extras in Liza Radley, the plaintive All Mod Cons-ish No-One In The World - that proved once and for all that the group had left their punk/r 'n'b roots a long way back - Dreams Of Children and the Beatles cover And Your Bird Can Sing.
 Any of those could, and possibly should have made it on to the album.

 Still worthy of owning, but the remastering could have been better.
 I am currently playing it on a better system than I have in the past and it sounds a bit better, so all is not lost.

 For many, this is considered to be The Jam's best album, rather as many prefer The Beatles' Revolver to Sgt.
 Pepper.
 I can sort of see why, but the tinny sound and some patchy parts on the album's second side will always place it below both All Mod Cons and Setting Sons for me.